jean98os/projects/README.md

 # Projects

-- These are some of my Data Analyis projects.
+- These are some of my Data Analysis projects.

 - 🐦 CryptoTwitterSentimentAnalysis - this a sentiment analysis of cryptocurrency tweets from the first of January 2022 until today - I created visualisations that conveyed the polarity of tweets and some word clouds.